XS

 Admittedly, there’s a fine line between being attentive to what’s going on with your parents and becoming the intrusive, infantilizing, disrespectful adult daughter (or son).
 One way to stay on the preferred side of that line is to enlist the services of a healthcare professional, like a Lifespark team member, all of whom who are experts in geriatrics and helping you age magnificently.
 They have the training and objectivity to ask the right questions, review their medications, consult with your parents’ other physicians, and make recommendations that probably wouldn’t fly coming from the adult children.

 If you’re unsure about how to move forward, Lifespark is here to help.
 Our proactive, whole-person approach (the perfect antidote to a reactive, pants-on-fire approach) can help your older loved ones live happier, healthier, more independent lives.
+Reach out for a free consult any time and our senior-savvy experts will answer your questions – aging magnificently takes all of us.

 Other Articles